jyutzler/Bridge-Systems/system.md

 #### 3NT
 3NT: 13-15 HCP, balanced hand with two-card support for partner.

+#### Three-Way Reverse Drury
+In third or fourth position, a 1♥ or 1♠ opening may be light (equivalent to an overcall).
+To prevent the contract from getting too high, responder may bid the following:
+   * 2♣: 4 cards, mixed raise or better
+      * 2♦: asking bid
+          * sign-off at 2: mixed raise
+	  * new suit: limit raise and values in that suit
+   * 2♦: 3 card limit raise

+   * after either 2♣ or 2♦:
+      * 2 of original major: sign-off
+      * 2 of other major: 4 cards, full opener, game try
+      * 3 of a minor: full opener, values in that suit, game try
+   * 2♥ (over 1♠): Standard American 2♥ (about 10HCP, 5 hearts)
+   * jump new suit: Fit jump (4 of opener's major AND a good 4 card major or 5 card minor - the jump suit)
+   * 3 of the major: 5+ card support, unbalanced (rare)

 #### Splinter Raises
 Over a 1♥ or 1♠ opening, a double jump shows 13+ dummy points,